D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme-kits.txt

 BOOMING SONG: A crushing wave expands outwards in a 15-ft. radius, inflicting 2d4 crushing damage to enemies and causing deafness for 2 rounds, plus an additional 2 rounds on a failed save vs. Spell.
 Deafness causes a 50% chance to miscast spells.

-DUST EXPLOSION: The initial explosion inflicts 5d6 fire damage to enemies in a 15 ft. radius (Save vs. Breath for half).
-In addition, the blast forms a cloud of dust and smog that lingers for 3 rounds and shrouds a 20 ft. radius.
+DUST EXPLOSION: The initial explosion inflicts 5d6 fire damage to enemies in a 15-ft. radius (Save vs. Breath for half).
+In addition, the blast forms a cloud of dust and smog that lingers for 3 rounds and shrouds a 20-ft. radius.
 All creatures in the cloud are blinded but also cannot be directly targeted, unless an attacker can see through invisibility.

 FRENZYING FLAME: Spreads a frenzy-inducing flame that envelopes a 20-ft. radius and lingers for 2 rounds.
 Any enemy entering the flames immediately suffers the effects of sleep, confusion, fear, or berserk for 5 rounds (25% chance of each).
 Enemies also take 2d4 points of magic damage per round while in the area.
 There is no Saving Throw, though Magic Resistance can prevent the status effects.